ffr0517/sepsis-spotter-api/README.md

 ## Privacy and Data Handling

-- All data are processed transiently in memory — no storage, persistence, or analytics logging.
+- All data are processed transiently in memory; no storage, persistence, or analytics logging.
 - The API does not attempt to identify users or link submissions across sessions.
 - Deployed instances should be hosted behind institution-managed security layers (e.g., HTTPS reverse proxy, authentication).
 - See `privacy_policy.md` for full details on data handling, encryption expectations, and deployer responsibilities.